Chart Color Schemes

 Brisbane City features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 45.0% of all households, including 9.0% that are couples with children, 29.7% that are couples without children, and 4.6% that are single parent families.
+Family households account for 45.0% of all households, including 9.0% that are couples with children, 29.7% that are couples without children, and 4.6% that are single parent families.
 Non-family households make up the remaining 55.0%, with lone person households at 41.7% and group households comprising 13.2%.
 The median household size is 1.8 people, which is smaller than the Greater Brisbane average of 1.9.

 Frequently Asked Questions - Households